 Suggested Tours in Scotland:

 Ireland, popularly known as the Emerald Isle was one country I was dying to visit and I finally made it here last year.
 I was surprised to find that even though it is full of greenery, you can find colour at almost every turn with an array of colourful villages.
 I loved the Irish people for their warmth and who can forget their beer and Whiskey.
 Also, don’t forget to go Irish dancing.
 Check out this ultimate post if you are planning a trip to Ireland.
 Check out the map of an Ireland itinerary here.
+This is perfect for a 10 day Europe itinerary.

 - Dublin: Most people start their Ireland tour at Dublin.
 Definitely spend few days here hopping around the many pubs around town.
 But for me, the highlight of our visit to Dublin was the visit to the library of Trinity College in Dublin.